open-contracting-extensions/ocds_participationFee_extension/README.md

 * ```type``` - a value from the ```participationFeeType``` codelist, describing the type of the fee
 * ```value``` - the amount and currency of the fee
 * ```description``` - an optional field with more information on the fee requirements.
 For example, sometimes a document fee is only applicable to the hard copy of the documents.
+* ```methodOfPayment``` - an optional field providing information on methods of payment accepted for the documentation.
+This is currently an array of strings, but an open codelist may be introduced in future.

 ## Extension codelists